frjo/hugo-theme-zen/README.md

 * Umbrella JS 3 (tiny jQuery replacement, 2.5kB when gzipped)

+## Performance

+Performance should be excellent.

+* Minimal and compliant HTML5
+* Styles 17,7 kB (4,3 kB when gzipped)
+* JavaScript 8,4 kB (2,7 kB when gzipped)
+* All scripts loaded in head with "defer"
+* Optimised for HTTP/2

+Some performance tools will complain about to many files (js and css files are not concatenated) but with HTTP/2 that can be ignored.

 ## Sites using the Hugo Zen theme

 * [Combonetwork development](https://combonet.se/) (multilingual)